Mandy Majors: Founder and Executive Director

 Raising a boy and girl (ages 12 and 9), she is the quintessential soccer mom!
 Stacey is blessed with a heart of joy and the gift of hospitality.
 She “calls it like it is,” asks the hard questions and doesn’t mess around when it comes to the truth.

-Holly Cole Bristol: Field Research Coordinator
+Holly Cole Bristol: Research Coordinator and Photographer

 Holly graduated from Oklahoma State University with a BS in journalism.
 She spent a number of years in health care, nonprofit public relations and national event/conference planning.
 When she married her husband, Rando, she spent the next 21 years as a military spouse, which included countless hours volunteering in a rainbow of capacities.
 After moving to San Antonio, she ultimately found her niche as a MOPS Mentor Mom and Bible-study leader/teacher/coordinator.
 Holly is also a graduate of Proverbs 31’s She Speaks leadership course.